jackstellwagen/deepcell-tf/README.md

 ```bash
   ssh -N -f -L localhost:8888:localhost:8888 [user_name]@[ip_address]
 ```
-Go to the URL "http://localhost:8888" and navagate to the ipython notebook
+Go to the URL "http://localhost:8888" and navagate to the ipython notebook in Aster_segmentation/notebooks